-A new Labour Act 2074 has been adopted in Nepal in 2017 (27 Shrawan, 2074).
-Sets the regulations for employment and labour related issues.
+Labour Act 2017 has set the regulations for employment and labour related issues.
 It applies to all companies, private firms, partnership firms, cooperatives, association or other organization.
-Civil Service, army, police and entities incorporated under other prevailing laws are exempted from the applicability of this new Labour Act
+Civil Service, army, police and entities incorporated under other prevailing laws are exempted from the applicability of this Act.
+Salient features of the Act are presented as below: